Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

-When the combiner needs to access the minimally authorized subset $A_1A_2A_4$, Alice sets the public identity of the combiner to $y_0$ and the private key between the combiner and $A_i$ to $C^{(0,i)}$, which is owed by each participant from the set $A_i$, where $(y_0, C^{(0,i)})\in F_p^2$.
+When the combiner needs to access the MAS $A_1A_2A_4$, Alice sets the public identity of the combiner to $y_0$ and the private key between the combiner and $A_i$ to $C^{(0,i)}$, which is owed by each participant from the set $A_i$, where $(y_0, C^{(0,i)})\in F_p^2$.

 First, according to the system convention in the sub-key reconstruction of this section, if $P_1^{(i)}(i\in\{1,2,4\})$ uses the $n_1^{(i)}$-th group of unbiased basis to measure the $n_I$ information quantum state obtained, and the measurement results are all equal, then $P_1^{(i)}$ has obtained the sub - key $f_1(x_i)$, or $\lambda_{i,j}$, where $i\in\{1,2,4\}, j\in[2]$.